stonegold546/cohens_d_calculators/README.md

 ## Formulae

-The R package MBESS (1) is used to compute confidence intervals.
+The formulae for estimates for the Cohen's _d_ family of effect sizes were obtained from Lakens (2013).
+The R package MBESS (Kelley, 2013) is used to compute confidence intervals.

 #### One-sample t-test